slightknack/slightknack.dev/content/daily/_index.md

 # Things to write about

+- Asymptotics and internal structure
+- reason and passion
 - have a time and a place for everything
-- reason and passion
 - PTX ISA, how gpus work
 - Aleatoric and Epistemic uncertainty
 - Moral formation